-Novak Djokovic’s five-set battle at Australian Open started before fans and ended without them
+Novak Djokovic’s five-set battle at Australian Open started with fans and ended without them

-And so we were left with the peculiar sight of fans being forced to depart Rod Laver Arena before a taut match between the world’s No. 1 player, who was laboring through an injury, and an up-and-coming American could be decided.
+And so we were left with the peculiar sight of fans being forced to depart Rod Laver Arena before a taut match could be decided between the world’s No. 1 player, who was laboring through an injury, and an up-and-coming American.

 Australia, in particular Melbourne and the surrounding state of Victoria, had reached a level of normalcy unseen in most other places around the globe thanks to a strict lockdown that kept the city’s residents in their homes for 23 hours per day over a 111-day stretch last year.
 The city had effectively snuffed out the virus, allowing for what Victoria Premier Daniel Andrews said would be a “covid-normal summer”: While some restrictions still were in effect, restaurants were allowed to reopen for in-person dining, bars and clubs started welcoming partygoers, and concerts were able to resume.